 I must admit, I have a very romantic view on bartering.

-I’m not into conspiracies, let’s be clear.
-I’m also not one of those when SHTF types.
-I won’t practice fake drills on what to do if the electricity goes offline from some God event.
-But, I am cautious.
+I am a cautious person, and sometimes skeptical.
 And I am cynical by nature.
 I like to be prepared and organised.
 I don’t have a fear that currency will be devalued and that we’ll have to exchange our goods and services in silver coins and flagons of mead…

 But imagine living in a community where bartering was more commonplace.
 We have some of our friends and neighbours who are happy to exchange in this way and it really makes a difference.
 To be honest, what totally puts me off a person is when they’re so tit-for-tat.
 As in, ‘I spent $50 on you so you should spend $50 on me.’
 Or, ‘I spent 3 hours working at your place, now you owe me 3 hours.’

 To me anyway, bartering shouldn’t be conscripted.
 It should be what people see as a fair value exchange.
 When our neighbours go away, we go over and look after their hens.
 We have a gate between us that we freely come and go through.
 We’ve done this countless times.
 And we’ve never asked them to do that for us.
 But our neighbour has a tractor and we don’t.
 Whenever he comes over to help move a bale of hay, he grades the potholes down the drive way.
 I think that’s a fair exchange.

 Another friend of ours is a tattoo artist.
 When my husband had his machine, he spent a weekend over there doing a lot of clearing for him.
 He knocked down trees, cleared shrubbery and moved burn piles.
 In return, my husband got the equivalent number of hours he spent at the friend’s place, in tattooing hours.
 I think that’s a fair exchange.